 As possibly Scotland’s oldest family jeweller, T. Paterson has continued to thrive and is still run by the Paterson family to this day.
 While watch repairs are still carried out on the premises, most of the workshop space is now dedicated to the design and production of jewellery.

+We expanded our shop in 2017 and, though the current shop incorporates Thomas's, it is now approximately four times the size it was previously.
+We took inspiration from our original shopfront for our expansion, and many of the original features have been recreated.
 We are very proud of our rich heritage and in 2003 received permission from the council to reinstate the clock above our shop, which had been taken down nearly 100 years before.
 This has become quite a feature of the city centre and is the only working clock on Perth’s High Street.
-Our recent expansion has changed the shop significantly, though we took inspiration from our original shopfront.
-Many of the original features have been recreated, and we finally have the space that Thomas Paterson and generations down the line dreamed of!
+We are delighted with our bigger premises and we finally have the space that Thomas Paterson and generations down the line dreamed of!